padel

 Frequently asked questions

-What is the cheapest padel court in London?
-Social Sports Brent Cross has early morning slots from £20/court (£5/person), making it the cheapest confirmed padel court hire in London.
-Padel Tree Finchley and Arkley at £30/court are consistently the next cheapest.
+Social Sports Brent Cross has early morning slots from £20/court (£5/person split four ways), making it the cheapest confirmed padel court hire in London.
+Padel Tree Finchley and Padel Tree Arkley at £30/court (£7.50/person) are the next cheapest, and Hyde Park, Regent's Park and Lammas Park all sit at £35/court (£8.75/person) for outdoor play.

-Is padel more expensive than squash or tennis in London?
-Per session, padel is comparable to or slightly cheaper than premium tennis (which runs £25–40/person at indoor London venues).
-It's more expensive than squash (£5–12/person at leisure centres) but cheaper than many gym classes when split between four players.
+Per person per session, padel is comparable to or slightly cheaper than premium tennis (which runs £25–£40/person at indoor London venues).
+It's more expensive than squash at leisure centres (£5–£12/person) but cheaper than most boutique gym classes when split between four players.
+Outdoor council tennis remains the cheapest option overall.

-Does a Padel Box or PSC membership make financial sense?
 For players who play weekly at the same venue, yes.
-Padel Box Bermondsey's £30/month membership typically breaks even at 3 sessions per month — above that, you save money.
-See the calculator above for exact maths based on your play frequency.
+Padel Box Bermondsey's £30/month membership typically breaks even at 3 sessions per month — above that, you save money on every booking.
+Memberships also unlock 10-day advance booking instead of 7, which matters more than the discount for popular evening slots.
+Use the calculator above with your actual play frequency to check.

-Are leisure centre padel sessions as good as private club sessions?
-The court quality is generally slightly lower at leisure centres — surfaces may be older, lighting less ideal.
-But for beginners and casual players, Better and EA padel sessions are perfectly good and substantially cheaper.
-Purpose-built venues are better for regular players who care about consistent court quality.
+Court quality at leisure centres is generally slightly lower — surfaces can be older and lighting less ideal.
+For beginners and casual players, Better and Everyone Active padel sessions are perfectly good and substantially cheaper.
+Purpose-built venues are better for regular players who care about consistent court quality, fixed booking windows, and the ability to hire a private court for an exact 60- or 90-minute slot.

 The bottom line